-The order of expansions is: brace expansion, tilde expansion, parameter, variable, and arithmetic expansion and command substitution (done in a left-to-right fashion), word splitting, and filename expansion.
+The order of expansions is: brace expansion; tilde expansion, parameter and variable expansion, arithmetic expansion, and command substitution (done in a left-to-right fashion); word splitting; and filename expansion.

 On systems that can support it, there is an additional expansion available: process substitution.
-This is performed at the same time as parameter, variable, and arithmetic expansion and command substitution.
+This is performed at the same time as tilde, parameter, variable, and arithmetic expansion and command substitution.

 Only brace expansion, word splitting, and filename expansion can change the number of words of the expansion; other expansions expand a single word to a single word.
-The only exceptions to this are the expansions of "\$0" (see Section 3.4.2 [Special Parameters], page 19) and "\${name [0]}" (see Section 6.7 [Arrays], page 88).
+The only exceptions to this are the expansions of "\$0" (see Section 3.4.2 [Special Parameters], page 20) and "\${name[0]}" (see Section 6.7 [Arrays], page 89).

-After all expansions, quote removal (see Section 3.5.9 [Quote Removal], page 30) is performed.
+After all expansions, quote removal (see Section 3.5.9 [Quote Removal], page 32) is performed.